-A secured creditor is a creditor that has a right to payment against a debtor secured by a lien on or security interest in debtor property (collateral).
+A secured creditor has a right to payment against a debtor secured by a lien on or security interest in debtor property (collateral).
 Such liens and security interests may be granted contractually, judicially or by operation of law.

-Generally, non-bankruptcy law governs the priority, extent and enforceability of such liens and security interests, and how and when a secured creditor may enforce its right to payment against its collateral if the debtor does not meet its payment obligation.
-The priority among secured creditors with liens on the same collateral usually depends on the point in time when each creditor perfects its liens.
-Unless otherwise agreed to contractually, creditors who perfect their liens first typically have first priority rights over laterperfected secured creditors with respect to any proceeds of collateral that is subject to competing secured creditor liens.
+Generally, non-bankruptcy law (and, where applicable, contractual agreements) governs the priority, extent and enforceability of such liens and security interests, and how and when a secured creditor may enforce its right to payment.
+The priority among secured creditors with liens on the same collateral usually depends on when each creditor perfects its liens.
+Unless otherwise contractually agreed, creditors who perfect their liens first typically have first priority rights with respect to any relevant proceeds of shared collateral.

-Under the Bankruptcy Code, a claim is secured to the extent of the value of the secured creditor's interest in the estate's interest in collateral property (11 USC. § 506(a)).
+Under the Bankruptcy Code, a claim is secured to the extent of the value of the secured creditor's interest in the estate's interest in the collateral (11 USC Section 506(a)).
 Generally, outside of an insolvency process, secured creditors are able to enforce payment of an obligation by foreclosing on their collateral.
 In bankruptcy, limits are placed on a secured creditor's ability to enforce its liens and security interests and recover on its collateral.
 In the event of bankruptcy, a secured creditor who has not perfected its liens or security interests before bankruptcy will be treated as an unsecured creditor.

+Forms of Security.
 A creditor's security may take a variety of forms.
 For real property, mortgages are the standard type of security taken by secured creditors.
 Mortgage laws and remedies are governed by the law of the state where the real property is located.
 Under certain state laws, there are other types of security in real estate, such as land sale contracts and deeds of trust.
 For personal property (or "chattels"), Article 9 of the Uniform Commercial Code (the UCC) governs the perfection and enforcement of security interests.
 The UCC is not itself enacted law (it is merely a set of standardised laws produced by an outside committee of experts), but all 50 states have enacted the UCC in some form.
 The goal of the UCC is to create a standard set of laws across the United States that deal with the securitisation of chattels.
 The UCC governs a wide variety of chattels, including shares, debt instruments, accounts and other intangible types of property.
 In addition to the mechanisms described above, creditors may become secured by real property or chattels pursuant to court judgments, mechanics liens, tax liens or other types of liens that arise by operation of non-bankruptcy law.